nickpoz97/automated-insulin-pump/README.md

 * The software needs to monitor blood status through sensors and inform user with values and messages printed on a display.
 * It must also lower sugar value if it rises or if it is high.
 * Sugar control can be done only if there is enough insulin in the reservoir.
-* Blood is abstracted with a mathematical model

 ## Scenarios

 ### Starting from a good and stable state, user consumes food with sugar
 * Initial Hypothesis
 	* sugar is at a good level and is stable, insuline level in reservoir is good